Verify repository client with certificates

 In Running Docker with HTTPS, you learned that, by default, Docker runs via a non-networked Unix socket and TLS must be enabled in order to have the Docker client and the daemon communicate securely over HTTPS.
 TLS ensures authenticity of the registry endpoint and that traffic to/from registry is encrypted.

-We will show you how to install a Certificate Authority (CA) root certificate for the registry and how to set the client TLS certificate for verification.
+We show you how to install a Certificate Authority (CA) root certificate for the registry and how to set the client TLS certificate for verification.

 A custom certificate is configured by creating a directory under